Skip to main content

 const anonymousVisitor = getVisitorCode();

-// -- Saving `visitorCode` in the state to later re-use it
+// -- Saving `visitorCode` in the state to re-use it later.

 setVisitorCode(anonymousVisitor);

-// -- Getting some variation, assume it's variation `A`
+// -- Getting a variation, assume it's variation `A`

 const variation = getFeatureFlagVariationKey(